100th Birthday Tribute to

 In the last chapter of his autobiography,

-Rózsa offers this comment on his music--
+Rózsa offers this comment on his music:

 I do write music for people, not for computers...
-I believe in music as a form of communication; for me it is more an expression of emotion than an intellectual or cerebral crossword puzzle...I am a traditionalist, bit I believe tradition can be so recreated as to express the artist's own epoch while preserving its relationship with the past...I have tried always in my own work to express human feelings and assert human values, and to do this I have never felt the slightest need to move outside the orbit of the tonal system.
+I believe in music as a form of communication; for me it is more an expression of emotion than an intellectual or cerebral crossword puzzle...I am a traditionalist, but I believe tradition can be so recreated as to express the artist's own epoch while preserving its relationship with the past...I have tried always in my own work to express human feelings and assert human values, and to do this I have never felt the slightest need to move outside the orbit of the tonal system.
 Tonality means line; line means melody; melody means song; and song, especially folk song, is the essence of music, because it is the natural, spontaneous and primordial expression of human emotion.

 By listening to his wonderful film and concert music you can again experience his desire "to express human feelings and values."
-He was one of the most listenable composers of his era.

 Miklós Rózsa...a man who wrote music "as a form of communication" for the people--all the people-- to enjoy.